 Another passion that is near to my heart is helping women and couples navigate difficulties on their journey to parenthood.
-I work with many issues, including perinatal mood and anxiety disorders, postpartum adjustment, pregnancy complications, and pregnancy loss.
+I work with many issues, including perinatal mood and anxiety disorders, postpartum adjustment, and pregnancy loss.

 Other concerns I address include family of origin issues, attachment issues, divorce or break-up adjustment, help healing from infidelity, anxiety, depression, low self-worth, grief & loss, trauma, stress, difficulty adjusting to life transitions.

 Created and facilitated a workshop for incoming college freshmen and their parents, which taught coping and communication skills to assist in their adjustment to college.

 Therapist at community-based mental health clinic, where I provided counseling to adults, teens, and families.

 Co-facilitated a group for children which helped them cope more effectively with family changes due to separation or divorce.

 Therapist in private practice setting, where I was trained in the Gottman method and provided counseling for couples, as well as worked with individuals on relational concerns.

 Counselor in a juvenile diversion program, where I provided counseling to adolescents and their families, facilitated drug and alcohol groups, and gave presentations on drug and alcohol usage and juvenile laws to high school students.

 Worked at a low cost counseling center for women and families.

 Master of Arts in Psychology with an emphasis in Marriage and Family Therapy, Chapman University